QuentinRa/blog.quentinra.dev/maths/statistics/analysis/fix.md

 fct_collapse(data, "col" = c("Firefox","mozilla", "Mozilla"))
 ```

-This should only happens for quantitative variables
-as qualitative variables have levels so you can delete
-the wrong levels and replace them.
+This should only happen for quantitative variables, as qualitative variables have levels, so you can delete the wrong levels and replace them.